19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (8) If any applicant under subsection (7) satisfies the Registration Officer that he has a good and sufficient reason for not having recorded his vote, his name shall be restored to the register without penalty.

-(8A) Where the applicant does not so satisfy the Registration Officer, his name shall be restored to the register on payment of the sum of $5 to the Registration Officer.
+(8A) Where the applicant does not satisfy the Registration Officer under subsection (8), his name shall be restored to the register on payment of the sum of $5 to the Registration Officer.

+[10/2010 wef 01/07/2010]

 (9) Any name to be restored to the register under subsection (8) or (8A) shall, except as otherwise provided in subsection (11), be restored the day after the Registration Officer has satisfied himself that the applicant has a good and sufficient reason for not recording his vote or the day after the payment of the sum of $5 to the Registration Officer, as the case may be.

+[10/2010 wef 01/07/2010]

 (10) Where any person whose name is to be restored to the register under subsection (8) or (8A) has notified the Commissioner of National Registration of any change in his address and it appears from such change of address that he is no longer residing in the same electoral division, his name shall be restored to the appropriate register of the electoral division in which he is residing.